raspberrypilearning/deck-of-cards/en/step_5.md

 ```
 --- collapse ---
 ---
-title: Does this make my attribute private?
+title: Does the underscore mean the attribute cannot be changed directly?
 ---
-This **will not prevent** people from accessing the attribute, but it is a convention which indicates that they should not.
+No. This **will not prevent** people from accessing the attribute, but it is a convention which indicates that they _should not_.
 If you want to test this, try adding an underscore to your code which changes the attribute:

 ```python
 my_card._suit = "dinosaurs"